Spiritdude/Slicer4RTN/README.md

   - [x] Cura Engine 4.x (`CuraEngine`): gives very good results, but is tedious to configure without GUI
   - [x] Cura Engine Legacy 15.10 (`CuraEngineLegacy`): gives good results as well
   - [x] [Mandoline (Python)](https://github.com/revarbat/mandoline-py) (`mandoline`): creates faulty G-code for now, struggles with pointy structures after inverse conic mapping, not recommended yet (but might become the most relevant slicer in the future of `slicer4rtn`)
-- [ ] port to Python: larger developer pool than with Perl (must be fully compatible with its Perl version) in order to push development to multiple conic center support and sub-volume segmenting
+- [ ] port to Python: larger developer pool than with Perl (must be fully compatible with its Perl version) in order to push development like
+- [ ] support for Multi Conic-Mode/Centers printing, requires overhang recognition and sub-volume segmentation

 ## 3-, 4- and 5-axis Printing
 - 3-axis: use `--angle=25` or so, and preview the G-code before you print, see [90 deg Overhangs without Support Structure with Non-Planar Slicing on 3-axis Printer](https://xyzdims.com/2021/03/03/3d-printing-90-overhangs-without-support-structure-with-non-planar-slicing-on-3-axis-printer/)